Forget Goldilocks – we won’t need terraforming

 All those options don’t exist on a planet.
 You deal with what you find and that is usually pretty inhospitable.
 Not convinced?

-Besides, its Magnetosphere is not strong enough to build a radiation shield similar to the one we enjoy on earth and that protects us from hypercharged particles from the sun but also interstellar and intergalactic radiation.
+Besides, its Magnetosphere is not strong enough to build a radiation shield similar to the one we enjoy on Earth and that protects us from hypercharged particles from the sun but also interstellar and intergalactic radiation.

-But even if that would be taken care of, a really warm summer day on Mars would still be a freezing minus 20 degrees celsius and that’s on the equator.
+But even if that would be taken care of, a really warm summer day on Mars would still be freezing minus 20 degrees Celsius and that’s on the equator.
 The ice on the poles is partly CO2 that has frozen out as winters there can go as low as minus 120 degrees Celsius.

-Settling heavenly bodies for living is foolish, expensive, uncomfortable and pretty scary.
+Settling heavenly bodies for living is foolish, expensive, uncomfortable, and pretty scary.
 Straight space is going to be far more convenient.

 But let’s push this a little further (as I had already done in another post).
-Even if we chose to go there and be it for our enjoyment only, even if we settled on planets for some form of melancholy that requires us to walk on planets rather than live as good as we can.
-Even if we forsake all the stuff I earlier said because of some reason I cannot grasp, right now.
+Even if we chose to go there and be it for our enjoyment only, even if we settled on planets for some form of melancholy that requires us to walk on planets rather than live as well as we can.
+Even if we forsake all the stuff I earlier said because of some reason I cannot grasp, it right now.

 Would we still need to terraform the place?

 You sure have seen countless movies where terraforming a planet was part of the plot.
-One of the more prominent ones was Alien sequel 2 where a bunch of Space Marines get their asses kicked by a xenomorph.
+One of the more prominent ones was Alien Sequel 2 where a bunch of Space Marines get their asses kicked by a xenomorph.
 The planet where it all takes place has been colonized and part of the colonization program was a huge atmosphere changer.

-I just don’t want to belabor the countless nonsensical features of the plot but does it not seem a bit mad when in 2015 the US army works on robot soldiers and thinks it will have them ready within a little less than a decade, that in 2900, there will still be flesh and bones version of those same soldiers jumping out of spaceships in order to kick some aliens ass?
+I just don’t want to belabor the countless nonsensical features of the plot but does it not seem a bit mad when in 2015 the US Army works on robot soldiers and thinks it will have them ready within a little less than a decade, that in 2900, there will still be flesh and bones version of those same soldiers jumping out of spaceships to kick some aliens ass?

 And so it goes on.

 Terraforming is an idea from a time when most humans still believed that we would remain flesh and bones forever.
-We may have planetary colonies, settlements and whatever else kind of stuff in space but I doubt it will be the tin can version.
+We may have planetary colonies, settlements, and whatever else kind of stuff in space but I doubt it will be the tin can version.
 Expect humans to roam everywhere.
-It won’t matter how Goldilocks it may look to 20th-century man or not.
+It won’t matter how Goldilocks may look to 20th-century man or not.

 Leave a Reply

-Want to join the discussion?
+Want to join the discussion?Feel free to contribute!